rhpds/ocp-cluster-addons/charts/README.md

 # About

-This directory is reserved for charts that will be published in a Helm repository.
+This directory is reserved for charts that will be published through the [release.yml](/.github/workflows/release.yml) workflow.